Paloja2017/Taxi_Data_Report/README.md

 ![](AverageTrips.png)

-For seven years of analysis NYC Taxis Company has in total $ 175.42 Milion dollar tips
+By analyzing seven years of data, we see that NYC Taxis Company has in total $ 175.42 Milion dollar tips
 |Year|Tips Amount $|
 |:----------|:----------|
 |2013   |$ 2,138,815.32|